AnaK-Caetano/repositorio-Banco-PAN-Java-Developer/Desafio 04 - Criação de um BD usando DynamoDB/desafio-boas-praticas-dynamo-BD/markdown.md

-P### Para execução do programa no windows, o uso do separador '\' foi substituído pelo uso do separador '^'.
+### Para execução do programa no windows, o uso do separador '\' foi substituído pelo uso do separador '^'.

 #### 1. Criar uma tabela
 <p> Nome: cantoresRecifenses </p>